NIEHS/DASS/readme.md

 # Installation

-If installing from Bitbucket, clone the repository using the “Clone” button at the top of the repository.
+If installing from Bitbucket, clone the repository using the *Clone* button at the top of the repository.
 If installing from zip file, unzip the folder.

 Open the downloaded folder.
-To launch the app, click the run\_app.bat file.
+To launch the app, click the *run\_app.bat* file.

 # Data Import

-Once the app is launched, to begin, click *Browse* to upload your data.
-The data file must be comma-delimited (.csv) or tab-delimited (.tsv, .txt).
+To begin, click *Browse* and select your data file.
+The data must be comma-delimited (.csv), tab-delimited (.txt, .tsv), or the first worksheet in an excel file (.xls, .xlsx).
+Data should be in a tabular format with rows corresponding to chemicals and columns corresponding to assay endpoints.
 The first row should contain column names.
-Columns must be formatted as described in Step 2.
+Each row, except the first, should contain data for only a single chemical (i.e., a single row should not contain data for multiple chemicals).
+Each assay endpoint that is required for using the DAs should have a column that is formatted as described in Step 2 below.

 Once you select a file, the data can be viewed by clicking on the *View Data* tab.

 # Step 1: Select Defined Approaches

 After uploading your data, the *Step 1* tab will open.
-Select the DAs you want to apply and click Done.
+Select the DAs you want to apply and click *Done*.
 The DAs are based on the first 3 key events (KEs) in the Adverse Outcome Pathway (AOP) for Skin Sensitization Initiated by Covalent Binding to Proteins\[[9](#ref-oecd_aop)\].
 Each KE is represented by a validated OECD test method: